grafana/grafana/docs/sources/alerting/fundamentals/notifications/group-alert-notifications.md

 Repeat interval acts as a reminder that alerts in the group are still firing.

-The Repeat interval timer decides how often notifications are sent (or repeated) if the group has not changed since the last notification.
+The repeat interval timer decides how often notifications are sent (or repeated) if the group has not changed since the last notification.

 **How it works**